 tab of your application and search for MySQL

 instance.
-On the add-on pop up screen, choose the free Ignite
+On the add-on pop-up, choose the free kitefin shared

 plan.

 Click Provision to set up the database.
-Once this is done, it is added to your list of add-ons and a new CLEARDB_DATABASE_URL
+Once this is done, it is added to your list of add-ons and a new JAWSDB_URL

 environment variable will be added to your application.
-It can be found in the Config Vars
+You can find it in the Config Vars

 On that page, click Reveal Config Vars to reveal your environment variables.
 Now, add two other environment variables to this list: